demieane/bemPyLab/README.md

 The materials are distributed publicly and openly under a Creative Commons Attribution license, [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)

-# INTRODUCTION TO NUMERICAL METHODS
+# Numerical methods in a nutshell

 [An example of FDM](https://nbviewer.jupyter.org/github/demieane/bemPyLab/blob/master/fdm_example1.ipynb)